Lovely-Sim-Racing/lovely-dashboard/timetables.md

 ### Left Module
 1. Class Standings
-	1. Top 11 shown
-	* Gap to leader
+2. Gap to Leader
-	* Driver is in yellow
-	* If driver is below P11, then driver is displayed in the last position
+4. If Driver is below P11, then the Driver is Displayed in the bottom

 ### Center Module
 1. Relative Timetable
-	1. Driver is in yellow
-	* Driver is positioned in the center
-	* Blue driver highlights backmarkers
-	* Red driver highlights leaders
+2. Blue Color Highlights Backmarkers
+3. Red Color Highlights Leaders
-	* Purple time for best lap time of session
+4. Purple Time for Best Lap of Session